 The famous saga starring Kate Beckinsale as a half-vampire, half-femme fatale has a few scenes shot in several locations in the Czech Republic: in the city of Prague – for some car chases for instance – in the Barrandov studios and in other Czech cities.

-If you want to stay tuned to all the most recent news about Prague’s cinema scene and learn about the movies currently shooting in the city, be sure to visit The Prague Reporter.
+If you want to stay tuned to all the most recent news about Prague’s cinema scene and learn about the movies shot or currently shooting in the Czech Republic, be sure to visit The Prague Reporter.

 You can also check out our list of the top 10 movies shot in Slovakia, Hungary and Poland!

 CineClub: Valerie and Her Week of Wonders (1970), by Jaromil Jireš

 Pingback: Top 10 Movies Shot in Slovakia – Kafkadesk